 Background checks are required prior to registering for practicum experiences and should occur no more than four years before the practicum experience begins.
 This policy is in accord with the Wisconsin Division of Quality Assurance (DQA) four-year rule, accreditation standards, and practicum agency requirements.
-Occasionally practicum agencies require an additional agency specific background check.
+Occasionally practicum agencies require an additional agencyspecific background check.
 Students whose assigned agency requires an additional background check are responsible for providing the necessary information and any associated costs.

-The UW-Green Bay Nursing and Health Studies programs utilize an outside vendor for background checks.
-Through an online interface with the vendor, students request a background check be performed, pay the necessary fee, and receive access to background check results.
+The UW-Green Bay Nursing and Health Studies program utilizes an outside vendor for background checks.
+Through an online interface with the vendor, students request a background check, pay the necessary fee, and receive access to background check results.
 The Nursing and Health Studies programs also have access to the background check results.
 The Chair of the Nursing and Health Studies Unit or his/her designee will conduct a case-by-case analysis of any situation involving criminal or questionable behavior discovered by the background check.
 The practicum agency will be notified of background check issues prior to assignment and may decline placement.
-A copy of the student's background check will be provided to the clinical or practicum agency or agencies upon request.